dilexus/octobase-plugin/README.md

 DELETE    /api/school/v1/students/1/files    - delete file of a student (file parameter name is required, use all to delete all files)

+### Language
+if you want to speicify a language to the api, either you can use Content-Language (Eg: Content-Language: en) header or locale (Eg: locale=en) query parameter.
+For this you need to have OctoberCMS Translation plugin

 ## More Examples